personalrobotics/aikido/aikido/STYLE.md

   virtual ~ExampleClass() = default;

-  // Documentation inherited.  <-- Use this comment to indicate that the docstring of the interface method applies int exampleInterfaceFunction() const override;
+  // Documentation inherited.  <-- Use this comment to indicate that the docstring of the interface method applies int exampleInterfaceFunction() const override;  // <-- Always explictly `override` interface functions

-  /// This is a docstring for a method, it is required. void exampleMethod() const;
+  /// This is a docstring for a method, it is required.
+  /// - If a method has output parameters, they should be the last arguments.
+  /// - Argument names are prefixes with a leading "_".
+  ///
+  /// \param[in] _A a description of _A
+  /// \param[in] _B a description of _B
+  /// \param[out] _out a description of _out
+  int exampleMethod(int _A, int _B, int *_out) const;

 private:
   std::unique_ptr<util::RNG> mExampleMember; // Member variables are prefixed with "m" };

-// Use "using" directives to declare pointer helper types using ExamplePtr = std::shared_ptr<Example>;
+// Use "using" directive to declare a shared pointer helper type.
+It should not be `const`. using ExamplePtr = std::shared_ptr<Example>;

 } // namespace example
 } // namespace aikido

+// In certain cases, such as heavily templated code, implementation must be included
+// in a header.
+In this case, a "detail" header should be created in the "./detail"
+// subdirectory with the same name as this class file, but an "_impl" suffix.
+// Private declarations in this header can use a "detail" sub-namespace.
+#include "./detail/example_class_impl.hpp"

 #endif  // AIKIDO_EXAMPLE_EXAMPLECLASS_HPP_
 ```